Affordable Care Act Language Services

 The Patient Protection Affordable Care Act (also known as ACA or “Obamacare”) includes requirements for insurers and the healthcare industry to provide translation and interpreting services for limited English proficiency (LEP) individuals.
-Language Scientific provides translation, interpreting and localization services to keep you compliant with all existing and anticipated future language requirements.
+Language Scientific provides affordable care act language services including translation, interpreting and localization services to keep you compliant with all existing and anticipated future language requirements.

 We provide full-service translation, interpreting and localization in more than 215 languages.
 We specialize in medical and scientific translation and interpreting services for the federal government, public and private healthcare industries and institutions.
 We deliver a wide range of services, including: